 This Policy sets out information about how we use, store and transfer personal data obtained as a result of your visiting our website at www.owenmumford.com (the “Website”) or otherwise in connection with our business.

-If you have not already read our Website Terms & Conditions, please do so by clicking here.
+If you have not already read our Website Terms and Conditions, please do so by clicking here

-We are the data controller of the personal date we collect through the Website.
+We are the data controller of the personal data referred to in this Policy.
 We are a company registered in England and Wales under company number 01257871, and our registered office address is Brook Hill, Woodstock, Oxfordshire OX20 1TU.
 We are VAT registered under number GB195 9293 07.

 Information We May Collect from You